LICO-labs/LinA.jl/README.md

 ```
 **Note:** by default LinA uses the hybrid heuristic algorithm.
 To use the (slightly slower) exact algorithm simply add `ExactLin()` as an argument.

-You can now call `pwl` as a julia function such as
+You can now call `pwl` as a Julia function such as

 ```julia
 julia> pwl(2)